-Technically, it's possible to setup a signup form to submit to multiple lists.
-But it's not something that we, at MailChimp, can easily provide code or programming assistance to pull off.
+It is technically possible to setup a signup form to submit to multiple lists, but you'll need some programming experience or assistance to set it up.
 Each signup form that points to multiple lists needs to be customized to specific list settings.
-This type of implementation is going to require a skilled programmer to set it up.
-If you are not a programmer or do not have access to programming resources, you can always contact a MailChimp expert for assistance: http://experts.mailchimp.com/
+If you are not a programmer or don't have access to programming resources, you can always contact a

 Also, in managing data through one list, you can take advantage of the update profile link, should recipients ever need to revise their subscription preferences.

 If groups and segments aren't sufficient for your needs, follow the steps below.

 - Create your lists under your MailChimp account and write down all appropriate list IDs.
 You can access unique account and list IDs by viewing source on each list's signup forms.
 Note the 'u' and 'id' hidden fields.
 In creating the forms, make sure that all common fields, across each lists, follow consistent naming conventions.
 For example, if you call your first name field "First Name" in one list, it should be named the same thing in all lists.